mishk0/slack-bot-api/README.md

 ### Events

 - `start` - event fired, when Real Time Messaging API is started (via websocket),
 - `message` - event fired, when something happens in Slack.
-Description of all events <a href="https://api.slack.com/rtm">here</a>.
+Description of all events <a href="https://api.slack.com/rtm">here</a>,
+- `open` - websocket connection is open and ready to communicate,
+- `close` - websocket connection is closed.

 ### Methods